The Montenegro Train Ride to Serbia

 My ticket says compartment 12, or at least I think it does but there is no compartment 12.
 The numbers only go up to 10.

 Suddenly, someone knocks loudly on the compartment door.
 The man reaches to unlock and open it.
 A Serbian border guard appears and holds out his hand.

 The border guard glances briefly at the man’s ID and hands it back.
 Then he takes my passport.
 He stares at it for a long time, occasionally looking up at me and at the man.
 He seems confused.
 I sit patiently on the edge of the bed as he bends it back and forth and looks through the pages.
 Finally, he stamps it, hands it back to me, turns abruptly and leaves.

 The man and I look at each other and shrug and laugh a little.
 We both drift back to sleep.
 This time the train in my dream has soft, plush red velvet seats.
 The sun is shining through the windows of the Montenegro train, and I look out to see field after field filled with cows.

-Have you considered living in Montenegro?
-Email us at editor@to share your experience and advice with the Pink Pangea community.
+Photo credits by Unlplash.
+Have you traveled to Montengro and taken the Montenegro train ride to Serbia?
+How was your trip?
+Email us at [email protected] to share your experience and advice with the Pink Pangea community.
 We can’t wait to hear from you.